 Difference Between FET and MOSFET

 The main difference between the two major types of FET transistors - JFET and MOSFET- is that JFET (Junction Field Effect Transistor) is a three-terminal semiconductor device while MOSFET (Metal oxide semiconductor field-effect transistor) is a four-terminal semiconductor device.
 JFET can only operate in the depletion mode.
 While MOSFET can operate in the enhancement as well as the depletion mode.
 The input impedance is higher in MOSFET making them more resistive.
 In comparison to the price, MOSFET is more expensive than JFET.

-Field Effect Transistors can be of various types such as JFET and MOSFET.
-The functions and applications of these also differ but they all have three terminals common: source, drain, and gate.
-Each terminal has an application for regulating the current and voltage of the transistor.
-Both the two types of FET Transistors are commonly used as input amplifiers as they create high input impedance.
-These are some important and key characteristics of FET Transistors.
+The article covers some important and key characteristics of FET Transistors.
 This foundational knowledge can be further used in understanding more concepts related to electricity and current.
-The definition of FET, types of FET, and how it regulates the circuits are the key highlights from this article.
+The definition of FET, types of FET, and how it regulates the circuits are the key highlights of this article.